holgerl/3d-visualization-workshop/tasks/task4.md

 );
 ```

 This piece of code creates an empty `Float32Array`, which has the same length as the number of positions in the geometry.
 We also use the `addAttribute`-method on the geometry to add the values as a `BufferAttribute` with item size `1`, meaning each value of the array represents one value in the attribute.
-If we wanted to pass for instance color-values we would use an item size of `3`, meaning that 3 by 3 values represent one attribute-value (a vec3).
+If we wanted to pass for instance color-values we would use an item size of `3`, meaning that 3 and 3 values represent one attribute-value (a vec3).

 This piece of code will make the `displacement` attribute available in the vertex shader program and we can use it to displace the vertex.